 St. Joseph's Hospital Health Center

-St. Joseph's Hospital Health Center is a facility with 451 staffed beds and in 2017 had 24,933 inpatient discharges.
-The Health Center also includes a School of Nursing as well as accepting residents from the Upstate Medical Center.
+St. Joseph's Hospital Health Center is a facility with 451 staffed beds and in 2018 had 24,644 inpatient discharges.
+The center also includes a School of Nursing as well as accepting residents from the Upstate Medical Center.